ivan-hc/AM/README.md

 NOTE that the AppImages are using [appimageupdate](https://github.com/AppImage/AppImageUpdate), a command line tool available for both i386 and x86_64 architectures, install it using the command:

-`sudo app install appimageupdate`
+`sudo am install appimageupdate`

 #### WARNING!
 Programs that update at startup can slow down your system, and programs that include update at startup may take a long time to open before the update is complete.

 # Repository
 Each program is installed through a dedicated script.

-The scripts listed in the "[repository](https://github.com/ivan-hc/APP-Manager/tree/main/programs)" are divided by architecture.
+The scripts listed in the "[repository](https://github.com/ivan-hc/APP-MANAGER/tree/main/programs)" are divided by architecture.

 # Multiarchitecture
-Currently my work focuses on applications for x86_64 architecture, but it is possible to extend "APP" to all other available architectures.
+Currently my work focuses on applications for x86_64 architecture, but it is possible to extend "am" to all other available architectures.

 If you are interested, you can deliberately join this project.

 # Scripts and rules
 Once you've performed the command:

-`sudo app install $PROGRAM`
+`sudo am install $PROGRAM`

 The script will create:
 - a /opt/$PROGRAM folder containing the standalone app, an uninstaller script named `remove`* and other files (maybe related to the automatic updates);